ibm-cloud-docs/containers/cs_ingress_manage.md

 {: #alb-update}

-To see the changes that are included in each version of Ingress, see the [Ingress version changelog](/docs/containers?topic=containers-cluster-add-ons-changelog#alb_changelog).
-{: tip}

 Manage automatic updates of all Ingress ALB pods in a cluster.
 {: shortdesc}

 By default, automatic updates to Ingress ALBs are enabled.
 ALB pods are automatically updated when a new image version is available.
-When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the image version of your Ingress ALB add-on.
-You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALB add-on images.

 You can disable or enable the automatic updates for all Ingress ALBs in your cluster.
 * To disable automatic updates: